Does gold rust?

 Red spots on gold

-As mentioned above, pure gold is nonreactive.
-It will not rust.
+As mentioned above, pure gold is nonreactive, it will not rust.
 However, that doesn't mean that gold coins and bars – made in 24 carat / 999.9 fashion – won't ever get any red spots.

 These spots are indeed rusting, but they are not caused by the gold or damaging the gold.
 Instead, they are almost always caused by one of two things:

-Some bullion coins, such as the Krugerrand, US Eagle, and Sovereign, are struck in 22 carat gold.
+Some bullion coins, such as the Krugerrand, US Eagle, and Sovereign, are also struck in 22 carat gold.
 As such they have 91.6% gold, with the remainder made up from other metals, with copper once again being a popular choice.
 This improves the durability of the coin, but can also make them more susceptible to rust/tarnish, and it isn't uncommon to see the colour of older Sovereigns vary considerably depending on how they have been stored over the years.

 Alternatively, sometimes a similarly tiny amount of another metal can get onto the dies before a coin or bar is struck.
 The best refiners usually clean their minting equipment immaculately, but in periods of heavy demand they perhaps might reduce the regularity of cleaning to help speed up production.
+Maintaining a purely sterile environment is far easier these days, but still difficult in a busy refinery or coin mint.

 There have been famous cases, such as Roubles discovered by the Russian Central Bank to have rust spots, but metallurgists quickly cleared up any fear of counterfeiting or dubious behaviour.
 Indeed, despite any red spots, your coin or bar is still worth its weight in gold.
 The gold itself hasn't been damaged, so it's still a solid bullion investment.